Loading…

 Thursday November 19, 2026 10:30am - 11:30am EST

-“Black Cemeteries of [CITY]” was a local history program in February 2025 that sought to share the narrative of the city’s historically black and integrated final resting places, as well as to amplify the knowledge and experience of their living stakeholders.
+“Black Cemeteries of Louisville” was a local history program in February 2025 that sought to share the narrative of the city’s historically black and integrated final resting places, as well as to amplify the knowledge and experience of their living stakeholders.
 Learn how hosting such an event can forge new bonds of connection and preservation amongst information professionals, volunteers,...

 See More →